 In the body, most of the CO2 is in the form of a substance called bicarbonate (HCO3-).
 Therefore, the CO2 blood test is really a measure of your blood bicarbonate level.

-CO2 levels in the blood are influenced by kidney and lung function.
-The kidneys are mainly responsible for maintaining the normal bicarbonate levels.
+CO2 levels in the blood are affected by kidney and lung function.
+The kidneys help maintain the normal bicarbonate levels.

-The normal range is 23-29 mEq/L (milliequivalent per liter).
+The normal range is 23-29 mEq/L (milliequivalents per liter).

 Normal value ranges may vary slightly among different laboratories.
 Talk to your doctor about the meaning of your specific test results.

 The example above shows the common measurement range of results for these tests.
 Some laboratories use different measurements or may test different specimens.

 Abnormal levels may be due to the following problems: